j-d-carmichael/boats/README.md

 ## What is it?

 OpenAPI and AsyncAPI are great, writing yaml is fast... however, there is a lot of copy/paste required.
-Additionally, managing many routes in a single file it painful.
-BOATS allows you to reduce the copy and pasting with many built in helpers while at the same time breaking the 1 larger file down into small chunks.
+Additionally, managing many routes in a single file is painful.
+BOATS allows you to reduce the copy and pasting with many built in helpers while at the same time breaking the 1 larger file down into many small files.
 The output from BOATS is also validated via [@apidevtools](https://github.com/APIDevTools) or [@asyncapi](https://github.com/asyncapi).

 ## Quick start
 1. Initialize a new project: npm init -y